PositiveThinkingCompany/LearningDocker/ReadMe.md

 ## <a name='DockerConcepts'></a>Docker Concepts

-### <a name='WriteablelayervsVolumes'></a>Writeable layer vs Volumes
+An quick summary of important terms

+**Docker**
+> Docker is an open source container technology, based on industry standards.

+**Docker API**
+> Docker exposes an rest api to handle all interactions with the docker daemon/service.

+**Docker image**
+> A Docker image represents a collections of layers starting from an base os with additional modifications built on top.

+**Docker container**
+> A docker container is an instance of an image hosted by the docker runtime on a host OS.

+**Docker compose**
+> A way of running some dependent containers together on an single machine.
+Usually used in production.
+It's of describing how you want the containers to be launch in a certain environment.

+**Docker Swarm**
+>  A way of managing  Docker containers in a distributed fashion.
+Needs multiple Servers or at least virtual machines

+**Kubernetes**
+>  An container orchestrator that can work with Docker containers but not limited to that. ( Containerd standard)

+**Docker Volume**
+> Docker can mount external storage as volumes to containers to provide permanent storage ( database data file f.e.)
+You create a Volume seperately and refer to them in your containers.
+If a container asks for a volume which doesn't exist, Docker will create one behind the scenes.

+**Writeable layer**

+> A container can not change it's image, but it want to write to existing files,
+it gets duplicated in a writeble layer, usually referred to as Scratch Space.
-The filesystem in a container gets a certain size by default ( 20Gb?)
+The C: drive in a Windows container represents a virtual free size of 20GB.
 When we change a file in the container, this doesn't change the image.
-Instead the change is written in the writeable layer.
-If you would change the registry, a copy would be made and saved to the writeable layer.
-This layer only belongs to the running container.
+This layer is individual for each container and not shared!
 This layer is not the same as an attached volume, which points to an external storage device.
 When you change something in the volume, this is permanent.

+**Docker Network**
+> docker containers can talk to each other by their given docker name.
+Docker runtime acts as a kind of DNS.

 ## <a name='WindowsContainers'></a>Windows Containers
 Docker can host both windows and linux containers at the same time.